 As one survivor later recounted:

 Sleep isn’t the word for it; we sort of passed out.
 Same for the prisoners.
 There was a trio of prisoners who traveled with us who more or less shared the same blanket.
 Every time there was a holdup [on the road] they would squat with their backs to the wind, the blanket partially covering all three, and go into a kind of trance.
 One time, after we started up again, I noticed that one of them had frozen to death.
 The remaining two got up and moved on without even looking at him…I wondered if by the time we got to Hungnam the only thing left would be the blanket itself.

 But they did make it, eventually.
 They fought through night attacks, infiltrations, suicide charges, and constant artillery fire.
 And in a final act of defiance, after evacuating from the port at Hungnam, the Marines blew up the port.
 Nothing–absolutely nothing–would be left for the Chinese and North Koreans.
 Yes, it was a retreat; but rarely has history witnessed one so disciplined and formidable.
 As one veteran, Joseph Owen, said:

 We kicked the shit out of the Chinese the first time that we met them, which was at Sudong, and we were still kicking the shit out of them when we crossed the treadway bridge.
 They were surrendering to us, not the other way around.
 Retreat, you say?

 The entire campaign, in fact, was “a series of tactical victories.”
-They escaped with their equipment, honor, and unit integrity intact.
+They escaped with their equipment, honor, and unit integrity intact, leaving no man behind.